Bajrang Punia: 2018 Commonwealth Games

 In Gold Coast, Australia, he won the gold medal in the men's freestyle 65 kg category.
 He overcame Kane Charig of Wales by Technical Superiority to clinch the gold.

 2018 Asian Games

-On August 19, he won the Men's freestyle 65 kg /Gold medal.
-He defeated Japanese Wrestler Takatani Daichi 11-8; the score was locked at 6-6 after the first round.
+On 19 August, he won the Men's freestyle 65 kg /Gold medal.
+He defeated Japanese Wrestler Takatani Daichi 11–8; the score was locked at 6–6 after the first round.

 2018 World Wrestling Championships

 Bajrang won Silver at the 2019 World Wrestling Championships.
-After that Silver Medal, he claimed World No. 1 in 65 kg category.
+After that silver medal, he claimed World No. 1 in 65 kg category.

 2019 World Wrestling Championships

-Bajrang won Bronze for the second time at a World Championship, thereby qualifying India for the Tokyo 2020 Olympics in the 65 kg freestyle wrestling event.
+He won Bronze for the second time at a World Championship, thereby qualifying India for the Tokyo 2020 Olympics in the 65 kg freestyle wrestling event.

 2020 Rome Ranking Series

-On 18 January, Bajrang defeated Jordan Oliver 4-3 in the final in the 65 kg freestyle category at the Ranking Series.
+On 18 January, Bajrang defeated Jordan Oliver 4–3 in the final in the 65 kg freestyle category at the Ranking Series.